nodejs/node/doc/guides/writing-tests.md

 ### Flags

 Some tests will require running Node.js with specific command line flags set.
-To accomplish this, a `// Flags: ` comment should be added in the preamble of the test followed by the flags.
-For example, to allow a test to require some of the `internal/*` modules, the `--expose-internals` flag should be added.
+To accomplish this, add a `// Flags: ` comment in the preamble of the test followed by the flags.
+For example, to allow a test to require some of the `internal/*` modules, add the `--expose-internals` flag.
 A test that would require `internal/freelist` could start like this:

 ```javascript